TezosTaqueria/taqueria/taqueria-plugin-ligo/README.md

 Wrap the value for the `--command` flag with quotes.

 > ### :page_with_curl: Note
-> This task allows you to run arbitrary LIGO native commands.
-Note that they might not benefit from the abstractions provided by Taqueria
+> This task allows you to run arbitrary LIGO native commands, but they might not benefit from the abstractions provided by Taqueria

 ## Template creation
 The LIGO plugin also exposes a contract template via the `taq create contract <contractName>` task.
 This task will create a new LIGO contract in the `contracts` directory and insert some boilerplate LIGO contract code